narsss1234/Graded-Assignment-on-Monitoring-Scaling-and-Automation/README.md

  - Configure scaling policies to scale in/out based on metrics like CPU utilization or network traffic.

+ --> Solution
+'''
+Created autoscaling client

+- Created an autoscaling with the created ec2 instance as launch template/configuration.
+-desired capacity - 1, min - 1, max - 2

+Sleep for 2 mins, so that the autoscaling can be configured and the new instances are generated for the desired quantity.

+Storing the arn for the autoscaling that was created.

+-- created a Scaling out policy with scaling adjustment as 1

+-- created a Scaling in policy with scaling adustment as -1
+'''

 4. Lambda-based Health Checks & Management:

  - Develop a Lambda function to periodically check the health of the web application  (through the ALB).